memoiry/ModMashup.jl/docs/src/algo/network_integration.md

 ### Integration model

-The package provided two algorithm for network integration, one is `MashupIntegration` and another is `GeneMANIAIntegration` (GeneMANIA's raw netwokr integration is not fully tested).
+The package provided two algorithm for network integration, one is `MashupIntegration` and another is `GeneMANIAIntegration` (GeneMANIA's raw networks integration is not fully tested).

 ```@docs
 MashupIntegration